coruscateor/corlib/README.md

 Macros for implementing getters, setters and calling methods on regular structs and RefCells.

-### As Any

-A trait with a method (as_any) for returning a &dyn Any instance of &self (comes with a handy implementation macro).

 ### Get Some

 Convert Options into certainty.

+## Sub-Modules:

-### Inc Dec Macros
+### Cell

-Miss the ++ and -- operators?

-This module can help sort you out.
+Macros, functions and the RefCellStore which help make working with RefCells easier.

 ### Collections

 Collections and collection related objects.

+### Convert

+Convert stuff into &dyn Any and &mut dyn Anys.

 ### Events

 Events and event related objects.
-Inspred by .NET events.
+Loosely inspred by .NET events.

+### Has One

+Get the value of one for each numeric type.

+### Inc Dec

+Miss the ++ and -\- operators?

+This module can help sort you out.

+### Rc

+Reference counting related helper structs and traits.

-### Rfc
+### Text

-Macros and functions that help you work with RefCells.
+Look at SendableText and AsStr.

 ### Upgrading

 Functions that help you deal with upgrading reference counted objects.

+### Value

+For when you want to move values around.

 ## Todo:

 - Add more documentation
 - Add code examples
 - Add more tests
-- Add Hashmap and Hashset based event implementations
 - Clean-up the code
 - Solidify the API for 1.0